Electroweak corrections and EFT operators in $W^+W^-$ production at the LHC: Analysis and validation against CMS

-Within our setup, we also validate the DF scenario for the other SM backgrounds.
-The major backgrounds are listed in section~\ref{Sec::EventGeneration}.
-In Tab.~\ref{tab::SM_backgrounds}, we compare the event numbers of the various backgrounds against Ref.~\cite{CMS:2016lmd}.
-It is important to note that we did not generate any gluon initiated backgrounds.
-Hence, we have lesser contribution to the $gg \to ZZ$ and $gg\to W^+W^-$ backgrounds.
-The `Tops' ($t\bar{t}+tW$) and DY backgrounds show some deviations due to statistical limitations, which are significant due to the large cross-sections of these processes.
-The NLO QCD and NLO Electroweak cross-section of $t\bar{t}$ is $\sim 700$ pb and that of DY is $\sim 3100$ pb.
+Here we do not consider the $gg$-initiated one-loop diagrams.
+For the $W^+W^-$ process, the SM contribution from the $gg$-initiated loop diagrams in the invariant mass range $m_{\ell\ell}$ between 20 and 300 GeV is of the order $\mathcal{O}(10\%)$ of the $q\bar{q}$ cross section~\cite{CMS:2020mxy}.
+As demonstrated in Ref.~\cite{Banerjee:2018bio}, in a similar analysis for $Zh$, the EFT contributions to the one-loop processes $gg \to Zh$ and $gg \to ZZ$ were subdominant and did not significantly impact the fit results.
+However, in a future work, we plan to include all remaining backgrounds for completeness, including those stemming from $VVV$ and nonprompt leptons, as well as the EFT effects in the $gg \to W^+W^-$ channel.
+Additionally, the $gq\bar{q}$ vertices may also be modified by chromomagnetic operators, which are typically strongly constrained by $t\bar{t}$ production.
+Overall, these effects would be valuable in a global analysis, and we intend to explore them in future work.
+However, we argue they are not crucial for our goal of demonstrating and estimating the effect of including electroweak corrections into the analysis.
+The `tops' ($t\bar{t}+tW$) and DY backgrounds show some deviations due to statistical limitations, which are significant due to the large cross sections of these processes.
+The NLO QCD and NLO electroweak cross section of $t\bar{t}$ is $\sim 700$ pb and that of DY is $\sim 3100$ pb.
 We do not validate the other SM backgrounds for the SF scenario because we do not employ the multivariate DYMVA analysis as performed in Ref.~\cite{CMS:2016lmd}.
 In our high-energy analysis, we impose stronger cuts on the $p_T$ of the two leptons and on $m_{\ell\ell}$.